Chapter 5 - Application and Filing for Service Members (INA 328 and 329)

 This section provides relevant information for applying for naturalization on the basis of military service.
 Service members should file their applications in accordance with the instructions for the Application for Naturalization (Form N-400) and other required forms.

 An applicant filing for naturalization based on 1 year of honorable military service during peacetime or honorable service during a designated period of hostility must complete and submit all of the following to USCIS:

 Application for Naturalization (Form N-400)

 The applicant should check the appropriate eligibility option on the Application for Naturalization to indicate the applicant is applying on the basis of qualifying military service.
 The applicant should file the application in accordance with the form instructions.

 Request for Certification of Military or Naval Service (Form N-426)

 Form N-426 confirms whether the applicant is serving honorably in an active duty status or in the Selected Reserve of the Ready Reserve.
-The form may also establish whether the applicant has ever been released from military service from the U.S. armed forces on the ground that the applicant is a noncitizen.
+The form may also record whether the applicant has ever obtained a discharge or exemption from military service from the U.S. armed forces on the ground that the applicant is a noncitizen.
 Only applicants who are currently serving and who are applying under INA 328 or INA 329 are required to submit the form.
 An applicant applying under a different naturalization provision is not required to submit the form, even if the applicant has prior military service.

 The military must complete and certify (sign) the Form N-426 before it is submitted to USCIS.
 A certifying official must complete and sign the Form N-426 within 6 months of submitting the Form N-400 to USCIS, except in cases where the applicant enlisted in the Selected Reserve of the Ready Reserve through the Military Accessions Vital to National Interest (MAVNI) program before October 13, 2017.

 An applicant who is separated or discharged from the military at the time of filing Form N-400 is not required to submit Form N-426.